 The name "Azusa" appears to have been derived from the Tongva place name Asuksa-nga, meaning "skunk place," with asuksa meaning skunk and -nga denoting place.[8]

-The area was part of the homeland of the indigenous Tongva people (Gabrieleño Indians) since at least 55 BC.[10]
+The first human settlements in the area date back to approximately 6000 BC.
+The Takic people moved into the area c.
+3500 BC[9] and the Tongva people (Gabrieleño Indians), now commonly regarded as the indigenous people of the region, arrived by at least 55 BC.[10]
 A backronym, "Azusa stands for everything from A to Z in the U.S.A.", has been a phrase used for many years by organizations such as the Chamber of Commerce to promote the city.[11][12][13]

 The first Mexican settlement in Azusa was at the Rancho el Susa in 1841, a Mexican land grant from the Alta California Governor Juan Bautista Alvarado to Luis Arenas.
 In 1844, Arenas sold the rancho's land to Henry Dalton, an English immigrant and wealthy merchant from the Pueblo of Los Angeles, for $7,000.
 He renamed it Rancho Azusa de Dalton, and had built a winery, distillery, vinegar house, meat smokehouse, and flour mill.
 Also, a vineyard was planted.
 Dalton built a house here on a place known as Dalton Hill, near 6th Street and Cerritos Avenue in Azusa.